v-olya/AI-Job-Consulting/README.md

 If mother tab closes before operation completes: other tabs show "Processing..." until page refresh.
 Reload triggers mount-time server query → gets fresh state.

+**⚠️ Single-Server-Instance Limitation**:

+- This app cannot be deployed as a multi-tenant SaaS.
-**⚠️ Single-Instance Limitation**: Cancellation only works within the same server instance.
-AbortControllers are stored in a module-level Map.
-In serverless/multi-instance deployments, `/api/cancel` may hit a different instance than the running operation.
+- Cancellation only works within the same server instance (AbortControllers are stored in a module-level Map).
+In serverless or multi-instance deployments, `/api/cancel` may hit a different instance than the running operation.

+**⚠️ One-User Limitation** The application:

+- Does not manage user authentication or multiple user accounts
+- Stores all data in a single MongoDB database without user isolation
+- Shares the same AI context and configuration across all sessions.